ccxt/ccxt/wiki/Manual.md

 - `rateLimit`: A request rate limit in milliseconds.
 Specifies the required minimal delay between two consequent HTTP requests to the same exchange.
 The built-in rate-limiter is disabled by default and is turned on by setting the `enableRateLimit` property to true.

 - `enableRateLimit`: A boolean (true/false) value that enables the built-in rate limiter and throttles consecutive requests.
-This setting is false (disabled) by default. **The user is required to implement own [rate limiting](#rate-limit) or enable the built-in rate limiter to avoid being banned from the exchange**.
+This setting is `true` (enabled) by default. **The user is required to implement own [rate limiting](#rate-limit) or leave the built-in rate limiter enabled to avoid being banned from the exchange**.

 - `userAgent`: An object to set HTTP User-Agent header to.
 The ccxt library will set its User-Agent by default.
 Some exchanges may not like it.
 If you are having difficulties getting a reply from an exchange and want to turn User-Agent off or use the default one, set this value to false, undefined, or an empty string.
 The value of `userAgent` may be overrided by HTTP `headers` property below.